virtual-labs/exp-arrays-iiith/experiment/theory.md

 }
 </pre>

 Note how easy arrays make to find out the neighboring elements of any number.
-Writing a equivalent program by replacing arr[10] with 10 different variables will require a very complex program having many if else conditions or a switch statement with many cases.
+Writing an equivalent program by replacing arr[10] with 10 different variables will require a very complex program having many if else conditions or a switch statement with many cases.
 Try imagining a case having 100 or 1000 such variables.